 Intubation can be one of the tasks a crash cart is used for.
 The materials for this might be kept lower down in one of the crash cart drawers, depending on how the rest of the drawers are organized.

 Because of how the equipment looks, pediatric and adult intubation equipment should be separated.
-Whether this separation is done by placing the equipment in different carts or drawers, the equipment should be clearly labeled to prevent any confusion.

 The equipment needed for medical procedures is generally kept in the bottom drawer, often the fifth drawer, of the crash cart set.
 This equipment is designed to be used for the emergency procedures that are often required during a code.